aponomy/senior-ai-mvp/README.md

 # senior-ai-mvp

-A modern full-stack application with an object-based dashboard architecture, React frontend, and Cloudflare Pages backend.
+An AI assistant application designed specifically for elderly users, featuring an object-based dashboard architecture with React frontend and Cloudflare Pages backend.

+## Overview

+This application reimagines AI conversation interfaces to be more accessible and intuitive for elderly users.
+Instead of traditional endless chat scrolls, it features innovative conversation summarization, progressive information disclosure, and a clear visual hierarchy that helps users maintain context and navigate their AI interactions with confidence.

 ## Architecture